JimBobSquarePants/BPol/README.md

 The plan is to implement a performant port, add additional tests and some method by which to generate renders of output clipping operations.

-This is currently an intellectual excercise but I believe a C# port could be very useful in many applications if proven successful.
+This is currently an intellectual exercise but I believe a C# port could be very useful in many applications if proven successful.

 All and any assistance is gratefully accepted. :heart: